 The framework's flexibility permits introducing and extending the existing core ontology with additional concepts and relationships, providing defenders with more extensive and integrated machine-readable cyber threat intelligence coverage and capability based on their organizations' needs.
 This also enhances the usability of STIX 2.1 by providing a bridge to other representations which can altogether harmonize with the TAC ontology.
 For example, in [2], the authors utilized a threat actor typology to characterize adversaries and, based on the adversaries defining characteristics, automatically infer their type (e.g., government cyberwarrior, cybercriminal).
 The ontology introduced in [2] demonstrates how their representation schema for threat actors could supplement or replace the threat actor concept/representation of the core TAC ontology as it is represented by the STIX 2.1 standard.

 The TAC ontology is fundamentally based on the STIX 2.1 standard and thus includes the concept of \textit{course of action}.
-According to the STIX 2.1 specification, the object supports basic use cases, like sharing prose courses of action, and does not support the ability to represent automated courses of action or contain properties to represent metadata about courses of action (see Table \ref{tab2}).
+According to the STIX 2.1 specification, the object supports basic use cases, like sharing prose courses of action, and does not support the ability to represent automated courses of action or contain properties to represent metadata about courses of action (Table \ref{tab2}).
 As annotated in the specification, future STIX 2 releases will introduce these capabilities.

-Based on the common metadata template presented in Table \ref{tab3} (see Section \ref{wrapper_schema}) in support of programmatically collecting, organizing, managing, and sharing course of action playbooks, this research work introduced a conforming ontological representation of the template in OWL.
+Based on the common metadata template presented in Table \ref{tab3} (Section \ref{wrapper_schema}) in support of programmatically managing and sharing course of action playbooks, this research work introduced a conforming ontological representation in OWL.
 The proposed ontology can be integrated with other ontologies such as the TAC ontology to improve the context around adversaries with relevant security playbooks or can be utilized standalone to create a searchable (based on the properties defined in Table \ref{tab3}) knowledge base of security playbooks.
-The security playbook concept/ontology within the parent TAC ontology "inherits" the semantic relationships of the \textit{course of action} object as defined in STIX 2.1 (see Figure \ref{stix_coa}).
-The ontology is published and will be maintained by the TAC TC\footnote{https://github.com/oasis-open/tac-ontology/blob/main/stix-semex/security-playbook/}.
+The security playbook concept/ontology when integrated with the TAC ontology "inherits" the semantic relationships of the \textit{course of action} object as defined in STIX 2.1 (Figure \ref{stix_coa}).
+The ontology is maintained by the TAC TC\footnote{https://github.com/oasis-open/tac-ontology/blob/main/stix-semex/security-playbook}.